vrunm/Bike_Sharing_Demand/README.md

 The data set was obtained from the Capital Bikeshare program in Washington, D.C. which contained the historical bike usage pattern with weather data spanning two years.

-Predict the no of bike rides taken in a day depending on the weather conditions,time of the day,no of registered and non registered users.
+Predict the no of bike rides taken in a day depending on the weather conditions, time of the day, no of registered and non registered users.

 **Results from the Exploratory Data Analysis:**